 8. Spread the News: Communicate Early and Often

-Project status updates provided weekly keeps the project on schedule and stakeholders in the loop.
+Project status updates keep the project on schedule and stakeholders in the loop.
 There will likely be small changes in scope and timing as efforts progress.
 The sense of ownership for those outside of the immediate project team grows with the level of information shared.

 Publication of project success rewards and motivates both the project team and user community.
 Project team members will likely value recognition of their efforts along the way.
 However, understand the unique motivators for each project team member.
-Some people find public recognition to be unpleasant and this type of communication may be counter-productive.
 Early user success, such as gains made by the pilot group, can be a useful tool to motivate the larger user population during rollout.

 9. Gain User Acceptance: Change Management

 The challenge of changing human behavior is often the biggest obstacle to overcome when working to achieve project success.
 The primary goal of many projects is consistent use of best practices.
 While creation of new tools supporting the best practices may represent a significant portion of the project effort, changing user behavior to follow the best practices and use the new tools should be the end goal.